Lew Douglas: Background

-Born in Grand Rapids, Michigan, Douglas was in the Army during the second world war and became an arranger and conductor for some of the U.S. Army swing bands.
+Born in Grand Rapids, Michigan, Douglas was in the Army during the Second World War and became an arranger and conductor for some of the U.S. Army swing bands.
 After completing his military service, he moved to Chicago, where he continued his musical education at the Chicago Conservatory of Music.
 He started arranging for big bands such as Ted Weems, Eddy Howard and Dan Belloc.
-Douglas was taken on by NBC to be one of the staff arrangers for many TV shows, including "Dave Garroway at Large," and "Your Show of Shows."
-Subsequently, Douglas moved on to be head arranger and producer for Mercury Records in Chicago and he was involved in many major hits that included "Kisses Sweeter than Wine" by The Weavers, "The Bible Tells Me So," performed by Nick Noble and the Lew Douglas Orchestra; "Two Hearts, Two Kisses," sung by Pat Boone, "Bewitched, Bothered and Bewildered" by Bill Snyder and Patti Page's "Confess."
+Douglas was taken on by NBC to be one of the staff arrangers for many TV shows, including Dave Garroway at Large and Your Show of Shows.
+Subsequently, Douglas moved on to be head arranger and producer for Mercury Records in Chicago, and he was involved in many major hits, including "Kisses Sweeter than Wine" by The Weavers, "The Bible Tells Me So," performed by Nick Noble and the Lew Douglas Orchestra; "Two Hearts, Two Kisses," sung by Pat Boone, "Bewitched, Bothered and Bewildered" by Bill Snyder and Patti Page's "Confess".

 Songwriting

-Famously he is quoted as saying "My first love is arranging and producing, but when I get stuck for a song, I write one."
+Famously, he is quoted as saying "My first love is arranging and producing, but when I get stuck for a song, I write one."